koendv/Anki-Android/README.md

 The top half is for your own speech, and has three buttons: record, stop, play.
 Touch the red 'record' button and say the word(s) on the flashcard out loud.
 Touch the 'play' button to listen to your own pronunciation.

+The "karaoke" feature plays the reference speech while recording your voice.
+Use earphones when "karaoke" is enabled, else the microphone will pick up the loudspeaker instead of your voice..

 FAQ
 ---